Split Payments Marketplace

 CREATEDInitial state after creation; onboarding process not yet started.

-PENDINGAwaiting provider review after data was submitted.
+PENDINGAwaiting provider review after data submission.

 SUCCEEDEDThe recipient is fully onboarded and active.